Xavi calls for Puig to be given Barcelona berth

+Barcelona great Xavi believes Riqui Puig is ready for senior football following the teenager's sparkling pre-season displays.

-Puig, 18, featured off the bench in three International Champions Cup matches and was branded "extraordinary" by AC Milan manager Gennaro Gattuso.
+Puig, 18, featured off the bench in three International Champions Cup matches and was branded "extraordinary" by AC Milan head coach Gennaro Gattuso.

 Ernesto Valverde has attempted to keep a lid on expectations and the Barca boss is not short on midfield options with new signings Arthur and Arturo Vidal expected to compete for starting spots.